 The Information Systems & Instructional Technology (ISIT) Committee conducts an online survey to its end users about their usage of technology at the College (Employee Survey; Student Survey).
 These results offer a snapshot of how technology is being used and the overall satisfaction with technology and services provided throughout the Bakersfield College campuses.
 The ISIT Committee and campus Technology Support Services (TSS) use this information to establish priorities for change and improvement in technology, software, and access.
 One of the outcomes of the survey showed how software was being used on campus.
-This prompted TSS to reach out to end users about software use on campus, which resulted in the deleting of unused software, providing more relevant software, and making changes to the number of licenses BC purchases, saving the college money.
+This prompted TSS to reach out to end users about software, and making changes to the number of licenses BC purchases, saving the college money.
 An example of this is after assessing software licenses in fall of 2022, the number of licenses for the Edmentum software used by the Student Success Lab was reevaluated.
 The TSS was able to renegotiate the contract with Edmentum for fall 2023 to bring the costs down while ensuring student access.